ahmedkaludi/amp-enhancer/readme.txt

 Here is our repository on [GitHub](https://github.com/ahmedkaludi/amp-enhancer).
 Send us your pull requests, feature requests or issues, if any.

 == Changelog ==

+= 1.0.42 (13 May 2021) =
+* Added Minute option In Popup reload after specific time feature.
+* Added the Biggest Plugin names in the Description and Tag.

 = 1.0.41 (1st May 2021) =
 * Added Elementor Video Module Support.